Operation Active Endeavour

 The current operational pattern uses surface forces as reaction units to conduct specific tasks such as locating, tracking, reporting and boarding of suspected vessels in the light of intelligence.

-The NATO Standing Naval Forces rotate in providing periodic support to Operation Active Endeavour either through “surges” (when an entire force participates) or through individual units being put on call when the operation has no regularly assigned forces.
+The NATO Standing Naval Forces rotate in providing periodic support to OAE either through “surges” (when an entire force participates) or through individual units being put on call at times when the operation has no assigned forces.

 An Article 5 deployment